3scale-labs/gsoc-wasm-filters/README.md

 ## Writting integration tests

 Integration tests are written in golang and executed by starting related services in docker containers using docker-compose.

-Helper methods are implemented in `main.go` file in the integration-tests.
+In integration-tests directory,
+* `main.go` contains helper method for generating custom config files, serial searching patterns through response headers, starting/stoping proxy and middleware service.
+* `apisonator.go` contains helper methods for maintaining local state of Apisonator during tests.
+* `middleware` directory contains source code of a service to add custom delay to the response from apisonator.
+Note: when using this service, you need to update `envoy.yaml` file to point to it and it will act as a proxy server in-between.

 Integration tests can be implemented in 2 ways.

 1. For general cases where no specific deployment pattern is required.
 The basic template with 1 envoy proxy and 1 solsson/http-echo can be used.